wty9391/maximal-revenue-rtb/readme.md

 sqrt2	5	10000	1	[ 5000.00006474     0.35872246]	614638	249071	9816	469	18.83	4.78	530.96
 sqrt2	10	10000	1	[ 5000.
 1.]
 614638	84984	995	468	55.08	47.04	181.55
 ```

+Here 'lin' and 'sqrt2' mean the 'MR1' and 'MR2' proposed in original paper, respectively.